aosabook/500lines/dagoba/chapter.md

 }
 ```

-First we find both vertices the edge connects, then reject the edge if it's missing either vertex.
+First we find both vertices which the edge connects, then reject the edge if it's missing either vertex.
 We'll use a helper function to log an error on rejection.
 All errors flow through this helper function, so we can override its behavior on a per-application basis.
 We could later extend this to allow onError handlers to be registered, so the host application could link in its own callbacks without overwriting the helper.
 We might allow such handlers to be registered per-graph, per-application, or both, depending on the level of flexibility required.

 ```javascript
 Dagoba.error = function(msg) {